 MLTL provides a traditional curriculum of Nigleh and Chassidus, while not losing focus of the goal of Talmidim graduating with a broad knowledge of Yedios Klaliyos, basic learning skills, and desire to learn more.

 Please scroll below for details on the Limudei Kodesh curriculum, as well as info on the general studies curriculum.

 Space is very limited.
-With a focus on each Bochur, we will be very selective to ensure that our Talmidim will achieve the maximum benefit from our Yeshiva and parents can be assured that their son will be in a wholesome environment free from any unwanted influences.
+With a focus on each Bochur, we are very selective to ensure that our Talmidim will achieve the maximum benefit from our Yeshiva, and parents can be assured that their son will be in a wholesome environment free from any unwanted influences.